zvapa/candlestick-chart-with-slider/README.md

 <img src="./images/demo.gif" height=300>

-This code is meant to showcase a part of the workflow specific to technical analysis:
+This code snippet simulates parts of the workflow used in technical analysis:
 * connecting to a sql database to extract price data for a specific trading instrument, and
 * plotting a candlestick chart with a range slider and a tooltip for detailed price info

-For illustration I'm using daily OHLC price data for two instruments (EURUSD currency pair, and Apple stock) stored in a sqlite database.
-Each instrument represents a table in the db.
+For illustration, I'm using daily OHLC price data for two instruments (EURUSD currency pair, and Apple stock) stored in a sqlite database, where each instrument represents a table.
 The script can easily be adopted to plot from csv files, assuming they contain the columns `date`, `open`, `high`, `low` & `close`.

 ### Usage:
 Required dependencies: